baer/eric-baer/README.md

 ## Usage

-First, install `gulp-nodeunit-runner` as a development dependency:
+First, install `eric-baer`

 ```shell
 npm install -g eric-baer
 ```

-To see what it can do, just ask for help!
+Then, to see what it can do just ask for help!

 ```shell
 eric-baer --help